 If they find an especially comfortable tool, apes bring it from one known nut-bearing tree to another finally leaving it at the tree for repeated use.
 Researchers have observed also that chimpanzees teach their skills to others and how young chimpanzees learn from the elder ones.

 Thus far this is the only place on Earth where humans can observe how another species of animals is innovating and learning new technologies by itself.
 Elsewhere these great apes have no possibility to evolve like this because there is less social tolerance as the apes are persecuted and their behavior is influenced by the constant escape from humans or permanent loss of equilibrium between the groups of animals due to logging or hunting.
-In a socially intolerant conditions younger generation of apes has no possibility to learn all the skills from elder generation.
+In socially intolerant conditions the younger generation of apes has no possibility to learn all the skills from the elder generation.
 They can not continue innovations, basing on the previous achievements of their ancestors.

 Goualougo triangle and human nature

 This makes us think about ancient humans – after all, they had such a possibility to evolve and innovate.
 The miraculous forest of Goualougo Triangle may provide some answers about the behavior of early humans.